Triathlon für Einsteiger — Schwimmen, Radfahren, Laufen

 Tobias Massow

-2 Min. read
+2 Min.
+Read Time

-• Sprint distance (750m/20km/5km) is ideal for beginners
+• Sprint distance (750m/20km/5km) is ideal for getting started

 • Practice the transition zone: T1 and T2 cost beginners the most time

-Why Triathlon Works Even for Non-Professionals
+Why Triathlon Works for Non-Professionals Too

-Gear: What You Really Need
+Equipment: What You Really Need

 Frequently Asked Questions